varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 ## Imports

-You may wish to add imports to the code generated from your markdown.
+You may wish to add imports to the code generated from your Markdown.
 Kobweb Markdown supports registering both *global* imports (imports that will be added to every generated file) and *local* imports (those that will only apply to a single target file).